 You will get people asking if they can help you find a taxi/hotel/safari - be polite but firm.
 Dont put yourself into an awkward situation.
 We stayed very much to well lit areas and went to more western bars.
 When we had our guide with us we ventured a little more into the local community - but dont forget, we are as "odd" to them and I was amazed by their curiosity.

 Tanzania is a friendly country having never been at war with anyone.
-The people pride themselves on that, and it comes across as a very peaceful country. about 6 years ago
+The people pride themselves on that, and it comes across as a very peaceful country. over 6 years ago

 A safe, budget option for a safari in Tanzania is to travel in an overland truck with a group of young travellers like yourself.
 Overland travel companies book seats on their overland trucks and take anyone and everyone on adventure safaris through Africa.
 All you have to do is pick a trip.

 There is such an awesome vibe on the trucks.
 Definitely one of the best ways to travel for young female travellers.
-Great fun! over 4 years ago
+Great fun! almost 5 years ago